U.S. prosecutors probe Takata Corp over statements: WSJ

 Spokespeople from Subaru and GM declined to comment.

-(Reporting by Emily Flitter; Additional reporting by Ben Kalyman; Editing by Andre Grenon, Sandra Maler and Leslie Adler)
+(Reporting by Emily Flitter.
+Additional reporting by Ben Kalyman.
+Editing by Andre Grenon)